 - Create a note file on your phone (or use a task system like the free Asana).
 Then:

-- Email the patient – use a template response (contact us for examples), or a standard note you can copy and paste into the email.
+- Email the patient – use a template response (Gmail canned response example below), or a standard note you can copy and paste into the email.
 Include;

 - In the days before the surgery, when you receive the list, text message any new patients or those that might not have completed it yet